uwuxxx/Chugjug-backend/README.md

 # Chugjug-backend

-If u want to use this for your project please **credit** me or lawin server for the backend
+If u want to use this for your project please **credit** me or lawin server for the backend NOTICE ITS THIS FOR PROJECT HAVEN PLEASE CONTACT ME ON DISCORD TO USE THIS FOR YOUR PROJECT.
+USERNAME:
 # Lawin ServerV2 https://github.com/Lawin0129/LawinServerV2

 using node.js